PRBEM/VERB-4D/README.md

-# VERB4D
+# VERB-4D solver
 Source code for the VERB-4D solver.
 Need to be used together with Matlab or Python setup scripts that create all necessary input.
 The main file is in `./src/VERB4D_Solver.cpp`

-## Build instructions
+## Requirements
 Download cmake 2.8 and above.
 Note that any new source files should be added to the VERB4D_SOURCES line in CMakeLists.txt, and the build files must be regenerated with the below commands.

-### OSX / Linux
 The following dependencies are required and will be automatically searched via cmake.
 Use homebrew or the package manager of your choice to install them:

 * MatLab (optional)
 * OpenBLAS (added as a submodule)

+A C++ compiler is necessary, a Fortran compiler (only for OpenBLAS) recomended.
+If no Fortran compiler is installed, OpenBLAS will compile from C code instead.
+On Linux, gcc and gfortran can easily be installed if not already available.
+On Windows, the MSVC C++ compiler can be installed using [Visual Studio](https://visualstudio.microsoft.com/downloads/).
+The Intel Fortran compiler can be installed as part of the [Intel oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-intel-oneapi-hpc-windows/top.html).

 On OSX, you will need to install gcc or g++ in order to support compilation with OpenMP.
 The version of gcc on OSX 10.10 is actually linked to clang.
 You will need to install a version of gcc from homebrew or ports.
 To test that it works, run the command `gcc-5 --version` and verify that it is indeed gcc and not clang.

+## Build instructions
 Clone the repository recursively to also get the OpenBLAS library

 #### via ssh